slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "All modern diseases are diseases of abundance.
 We punish ourselves by constantly entertaining our minds and bodies." (...)
 "When it comes to nutrition, subtract before you add."
 -- Naval Ravikant*

+> *"An healthy person has a thousand wishes.
+A sick person has one."
+-- Proverb*

 ### On depression and anxiety